dotnet/source-build/Documentation/planning/arcade-powered-source-build/onboarding/ci-onboarding.md

           manifests: true
 ```

-A non-managed-only repo would instead specify `sourceBuildParameters` like this:
+### 2: Specify platforms (if repo is not managed-only)

+A repo is managed-only if `eng/SourceBuild.props` contains
+`<SourceBuildManagedOnly>true</SourceBuildManagedOnly>`.
+If this is true, this
+step is not necessary.
+Otherwise, specify `sourceBuildParameters` in the
+`jobs.yml` template's parameters like this:

 ```yaml
 sourceBuildParameters: